-Mount Everest, the tallest mountain in the world, rises to an astonishing 8,848 meters.
+Mount Everest, the tallest mountain in the world, rises to an astonishing 8,848.86 meters (29,031.7 feet).
 For decades, it has symbolized human ambition, courage, and the desire to conquer the impossible.
 People from all over the world dream of standing on its summit, looking out over the clouds from the top of the world.
-Yet Everest is not only a mountain of dreams, it is a mountain of danger.
-Its infamous “death zone,” above 8,000 meters, is a place where the air is thin, the cold is extreme, and even a small mistake can be fatal.
+Yet Everest is not only a mountain of dreams; it is a mountain of danger.
+Its infamous "death zone," above 8,000 meters, is a place where the air is thin, the cold is extreme, and even a small mistake can be fatal.

 Among the countless climbers who have faced Everest, few stories are as haunting and unforgettable as that of Francys Arsentiev, known forever as the Sleeping Beauty of Mount Everest.
 The Francys Arsentiev Everest story tells of a woman driven by courage, love, and ambition, yet it also serves as a stark reminder of the brutal high-altitude mountaineering risks that come with chasing the summit.
 During the Everest 1998 tragedy, she faced the ultimate test of human endurance, showing both the beauty and the peril of chasing dreams at the highest heights.